nuig/nuig.github.io/_pages/research.md

 layout: page
 title: research
 permalink: /research/
+description: >
-description: For more detail on ongoing research please refer to the publications page.
+    Here we describe our main areas of interest.
+For more details on the ongoing research, please refer to the publications page.
 ---

 {% for research in site.research %}